microsoft/staticstaging/docs/hacking.md

 Specifically, the persisted value (here, `persist1`) must become *part of the quoted function's environment*.
 The same logic applies as for free variables: a reference to `y` in the function's body would this imply `y` is a free variable for the function, and thus require inclusion in the function's closure environment.

-The conclusion is that you can view persist escapes as a reference to a free variable, where the free variable is defined just before the quote.
-A program with a persist escape:
+The conclusion is that you can view materialization escapes as a reference to a free variable, where the free variable is defined just before the quote.
+A program with a materialization escape:

     < ... %[ expr ] ... >